ydong6/assignment-3/README.md

   ```

 4. Your boss still hates comma-separated value (CSV) files.
-For whatever reason (bosses make no sense), they want the first two columns separated by the pipe character (`|`), the 2nd and 3rd columns separated by tabs, and the 3rd and 4th columns separated by colons.
+For whatever reason (bosses often ask for odd things), they want the first two columns separated by the pipe character "`|`", the 2nd and 3rd columns separated by tabs, and the 3rd and 4th columns separated by colons.
 Make that happen.

   **FIND**:
   ```